 |The three photos on the right, show the original twin stall engine.
 I believe built in the 1970s or 1980s, when the Sumpter Valley tourist railway first started up.
 Today,

-one stall is used for car repair and note the Ford Ranger that is owned by the Sumpter Valley and specially equipped with a draw bar that allows it to move cars around.
+one stall is used for car repair and note the Ford Ranger that is owned by the Sumpter Valley and specially equipped with a draw bar that allows it to move cars

-serves as a back up bunk house.
+currently serves as a back up bunk house.
 The SVRy has the trucks and it may be returned to service someday.
 Photos: July 2005

 |The new crown jewel of the Sumpter Valley Ry, in terms of shops, is the nearly brand new four stall engine shop.
 It and the trackage to the building was built largely

 thanks to Federal funding procured by Senator Gorden Smith, as I understand it.
 The shop is still new and plans are underway to add pits and eventually an overhead

 crane.
 Today, the shop houses the number 19, in the far left stall, a narrow gauge diesel that is undergoing restoration and the famous and very rare wood burning

 Hiesler, the number 3 are located in the next stall.
 Eventually, number 20 will be moved to this shop as well.
 Today, the number 3 is temporarily out of service as the

 local fire marshal deems it unsafe to operate during peak fire season due to the nature of sparks from the wood burning fire box.
 But it is often still run early in the

 season.
 See below for more pics and history on this very unique steam locomotive.